NLnetLabs/routinator/source/interactive.rst

 :subcmd:`validate`
-     Outputs the RPKI validity for a specific announcement by supplying Routinator with an ASN and a prefix.
+     Outputs the RPKI validity for a specific announcement by supplying an ASN and an IP prefix.

 :subcmd:`dump`
      Writes the contents of all stored data to the file system.